BUS 208 - Organizational Behavior

 Organizational behavior provides a conceptual and experiential basis for motivating and coordinating people to manage change in organizations.
 This course is intended for those who want to develop the tools for understanding, analyzing and changing the work behaviors of individuals and groups in an increasingly diverse workforce.
 It will use a combination of exercises, self-assessment techniques, cases and role plays to develop insights that facilitate self-knowledge and teamwork in a dynamic global environment.

 Prerequisite: BUS 104 with a C or higher

 Course Learning Outcomes

-1. Describe specific theories related to perception, learning, motivation, leadership, job design, and organizational change.
+1. Describe specific theories that affect organizational behavior, which may include perception, learning, motivation, leadership, job satisfaction, teamwork, communication or organizational change.

-3. Describe and evaluate methods of motivating and rewarding individuals and groups within a business organization.
+3. Evaluate methods of motivating individuals or groups within a business organization.